-5.1.2 Other Federal, State, and Local Actions Surrounding DMAFB
+37 5.1.2 Other Federal, State, and Local Actions Surrounding DMAFB

 Other past, current, and future Federal actions in the area could also contribute to cumulative effects of the alternatives.
 Federal agencies with jurisdiction within the ROI include the FAA, Federal Highway Administration (FHWA), and CBP.
-Potential actions within the area and occurring in the same time frame or in the same general area of DMAFB were identified and considered in preparation of this Draft EA.
+Potential actions within the area and occurring in the same time frame or in the same general area of DMAFB were identified and 1 considered in preparation of this Draft EA.
 CBP recently constructed a U.S. Border Patrol (USBP) station and sector headquarters adjacent to DMAFB, at the intersection of Golf Links Road and Swan Road.
 CBP and USBP routinely use DMAFB runways and airspace for patrol and evidentiary transport missions.
 The FHWA, in cooperation with the Arizona Department of Transportation (ADOT) recently completed major improvements to Interstate 10.
-The FAA and TIA recently completed improvements to the runways at TIA; 162 WG aircraft operated out of DMAFB during the construction activities.
+The FAA and TIA recently completed improvements to the runways at TIA; 162 FW aircraft operated out of DMAFB during the construction activities.

-5.1.3 Non-Federal Actions near DMAFB
+9 5.1.3 Non-Federal Actions near DMAFB

-Non-Federal actions include State of Arizona, county, and private projects.
-General ongoing state activities include oil, gas, and grazing leases on state trust lands, land exchanges, road projects, and improvements to state parks and monuments.
-The primary actions that have recently occurred, or that are being planned, include surface road improvements.
-In addition, ADEQ issued an air quality permit in 2013 to the Rosemount Copper Mine (ADEQ 2013).
+10 Non-Federal actions include State of Arizona, county, and private projects.
+General ongoing 11 state activities include oil, gas, and grazing leases on state trust lands, land exchanges, road 12 projects, and improvements to state parks and monuments.
+The primary actions that have 13 recently occurred, or that are being planned, include surface road improvements.

-5.2 Cumulative Effects Analysis
+15 5.2 Cumulative Effects Analysis